lucacorbucci/Autonomic-Farm-Pattern/README.md

-# Parallel and Distributed Systems: Paradigms and Models.
+# Parallel and Distributed Systems: Paradigms and Models

 ## Autonomic-Farm-Pattern